-Most premature babies will develop normally, but they are at higher risk of developmental problems so will need regular health and development checks at the hospital or with a paediatrician.
+Most premature babies will develop normally, but they have a higher risk of developmental problems and will need regular health and developmental checks at the hospital or with a paediatrician.
 If you are worried about your child's development, talk to your doctor.

 Problems that may occur later in children who were born prematurely include: